jno3/jno3.github.io/writeups/precious.md

 $
 ```

-I have the shell as user ruby, so the first things I do is create a stable shell with python and create a .ssh folder in /home/ruby, where I'll add my public keys:
+I have the shell as user ruby, so the first things I do is create a stable shell with python and create a .ssh folder in /home/ruby, where I'll add my public key:

 ```
 ┌──(j㉿kali)-[~/jno3.github.io/writeups/images]